-Discharge Category General Conditions Under Which Discharge Through the MS4 is Allowed Conditions/BMPs that are Required to be Implemented Prior to Discharge Through the MS4 See discharge specific conditions below.
-Ensure conditionally exempt non-storm water discharges avoid potential sources of pollutants in the flow path to prevent introduction of pollutants to the MS4 and receiving water.
-All Discharge Categories Whenever there is a discharge of 100,000 gallons or more into the MS4, Permittees shall require advance notification by the discharger to the potentially affected MS4 Permittees, including at a minimum the LACFCD, if applicable, and the Permittee with jurisdiction over the land area from which the discharge originates.
-Discharge allowed only if all necessary permits/water quality certifications for dredge and fill activities, including water diversions, are obtained prior to discharge. only if all necessary permits/water quality certifications for dredge and fill Ensure procedures for advanced notification by the lake owner / operator to the Permittee(s) no less than 72 hours prior to the planned discharge.
+Discharge Category General Conditions Under Which Discharge Through the MS4 is Allowed Conditions/BMPs that are Required to be Implemented Prior to Discharge Through the MS4 EnsureSegregate conditionally exempt non-storm water discharges from avoid potential sources of pollutants in the flow path to prevent introduction of pollutants to the MS4 and receiving water.
+All Discharge Categories See discharge specific conditions below.
+H. Whenever there is a discharge of one acre-foot 100,000 gallons or more into the MS4, the Los Angeles County Flood Control District Permittees shall require advance notification by the discharger to the potentially affected MS4 Permittees, including at a minimum the District LACFCD, if applicable, and the Permittee with jurisdiction over the land area from which the discharge originates.
+Ensure procedures for advanced notification by the lake owner / operator to the Permittee(s) no less than 72 hours prior to the planned discharge.
+Dewatering of lakes Discharge allowed only if all necessary permits/water quality certifications for dredge and fill activities, including water diversions, are obtained prior to discharge.
 Immediately prior to discharge, visible trash on the shoreline or on the surface of the lake shall be removed and disposed of in a legal manner.
-Immediately prior to discharge, the discharge pathway and the MS4 inlet to which the discharge is directed, shall be inspected and cleaned out.
-Discharges shall be volumetrically and velocity controlled to minimize resuspension of sediments. obtained prior to Measures shall be taken to stabilize lake bottom sediments.
-Ensure procedures for water quality monitoring for pollutants of concern 18 in the lake.
-Ensure record-keeping of lake dewatering by the lake owner / operator.
+Immediately prior to discharge, the discharge pathway, and the MS4 inlet to which the discharge is directed, and the MS4 outlet from which the water will be discharged to the receiving water, shall be inspected and cleaned out.
+Discharges shall be volumetrically and velocity controlled to minimize resuspension of sediments.
+Measures shall be taken to stabilize lake bottom sediments.
+Ensure procedures for water quality monitoring for pollutants of concern 19 in the lake.

+Ensure record-keeping of lake dewatering by the lake owner / operator.20

-18 Pollutants of concern include, at a minimum, trash and debris, including organic matter, TSS, and any pollutant for which there is a water quality-based effluent limitation in Part VI.E for the lake and/or receiving water.
+19 Pollutants of concern include, at a minimum, trash and debris, including organic matter, TSS, and any pollutant for which there is a water quality-based effluent limitation 2 in Part VI.E for the lake and/or receiving water.